wlperry/umd_biostats/ecostats_lectures/lecture_09/09_01_lecture_powerpoint.html.md

 $e_i = y_i - \hat{y}_i$

--   ordinary lease square estimates a and b or slope and intercept to minimize the sum of the residuals squared or Mean Squared Error (MSE) as
+-   ordinary lease square estimates a and b or slope and intercept to minimize the sum of the residuals squared as

 ### $\sum_{i=1}^{n} = (y_i - \hat{y}_i)^2$
 :::